mboot-github/python-whois/README.md

     * and new pypi releases will come from: https://pypi.org/project/whoisdomain/
     * efforts will be made to keep the v1.x.y version of whoisdomain compatible with this repo
     * changes will be verified and back copied also here for the time being
+    * starting 2024-02, this repo will be abandon-ware

+## Support
+ * Python 3.x is supported for x >= 9
+ * Python 2.x IS NOT supported.

 ## Features